barhtar/banana-plantation-backend/README.md

 How to run:

+At the beginning, you need to run: "yarn install" in order to install all the necessary dependencies.

-In order to run the lambda locally, you need to run your docker daemon and execute: yarn start:api
+In order to run the lambda locally, you need to run your docker daemon and execute: "yarn start:api"

-In order to deploy on AWS, run the command: yarn deploy
+In order to deploy on AWS, run the command: "yarn deploy"

-In order to execute unit tests, run: yarn test
+In order to execute unit tests, run: "yarn test"

 WHat does this endpoint return: